mtlynch/mtlynch.io/content/notes/nixos-proxmox/index.md

 Strangely, the `configuration.nix` file that ships with the NixOS container image does not work.
 If you try to run `nixos-rebuild`, you'll see errors about a missing `lxd.nix` file.
 Even if you fix those, there are other systemd errors.

 Before you fix those, it's easier if you have SSH access.
 The easiest way I've found to do that is to download your SSH keys to the system.
-If you have a Github account with SSH keys enabled, you can do that as follows:
+If you have a GitHub account with SSH keys enabled, you can do that as follows:

 ```bash
 GITHUB_USERNAME="your-github-username" # Replace this.